 In the fall of 2008, students traveled back in time to visit the oldest continuously operating letterpress print shop in the USA.
 Open since 1878, Tribune is actually one year older than the world-famous Hatch Show Print in Nashville.
 Tribune's owner invited our students into their wood type composition area and we were able to get a hands-on lesson in this traditional craft.
 On the way to Tribune, we also stopped by Twin Rocker Handmade Paper in Brookston IN to see a demonstration of traditional paper making.

 In October 2007, Parkland College hosted the Champaign-Urbana premiere of Gary Hustwit's new documentary Helvetica.
 Over 150 people attended the premiere which was followed by a panel discussion with local designers and design professors.

 In 2005, Parkland Art Gallery hosted "Personal Visions/Commercial Illustrations," an exhibition that surveyed some of the top contemporary illustrators working in the USA.
 Chris Sickels from Red Nose Studios attended the opening reception and gave a well-attended gallery talk.
 Other participating illustrators included Brian Cronin, Hugh Kretschmer, Luba Lukova and Jean Tuttle (view the Exhibition Catalog).

 - April Greiman Visits Champaign

 In February 2004, Parkland College collaborated with the Champaign-Urbana Ad Club to bring influential designer and new media pioneer April Greiman to town for a luncheon, panel discussion and book signing.
-All three events were well attended and students had an opportunity to meet and talk with one of the most honored designers in the world (see pictures from the event).
+All three events were well attended and students had an opportunity to meet and talk with one of the most honored designers in the world.

 - Studio Tours